Leo-Henrique/leo-css-reset/README.md

 ## 💻 Features

-You can mainly refer to the following file to see the main features with proper explanation of `leo-reset.css`:
+You can mainly refer to the following file to see the main features with proper explanation of leo-reset.css:

-*scss/lib/_patterns.scss*
+`scss/lib/_patterns.scss`

 ## 🔗 Useful links